-Number 3 is our personal home when we are in Marfa, and by far the largest unit, with two bedrooms, a fully-appointed kitchen and bathroom, washer/dryer, and brick fireplace.
+Number 3 is Adam and Clark's personal home when they are in Marfa, and by far the largest unit, with two bedrooms, a fully-appointed kitchen and bathroom, washer/dryer, and brick fireplace.
 "Quirky-vintage" and "minimal-modern" collide here.

-Unit 5 provides a large, bright living space with a separate kitchen, and a porch centered on the front courtyard and pétanque court.
+Unit 5 provides a large, bright living space with a separate kitchen.
+Hang out on a front porch centered on the courtyard and pétanque court.
 Staying here, you really feel at command of the whole property.

 Unit 6 gives you central access to both courtyards, featuring original built-ins, a mix of hardwood and concrete floors, and a shiplap ceiling.
 Contemplate an eclectic variety of art throughout.

 Lucky number 7 comes with a separate bedroom, high ceilings, beautiful concrete floors, and lots of light.
 Enjoy the privacy of this spacious detached casita featuring stunning artwork by local artist LeAna Clifton (see our featured artists page).